Technigo/project-todos/README.md

 * Added a 'clear all' button
 * Added a due date to a task
 * Used styled-components
-* Added categories for tasks
+* Added categories and different icons for tasks
 * Added a filter and a drop down to change the task list is displayed
+* Added React Select
+* Added `localStorage`
+* Used Font-face with React